mailbox-encore/VstHostSwitcher/LISEZMOI.md

 Hope this help...

 ## Hmmm...
-I am not using MS Windows, can I use your scripts
+I am not using MS Windows can I use your scripts

 I think that PowerShell scripts can be adapted and executed to run on other OS ([LINUX](https://docs.microsoft.com/en-us/powershell/scripting/install/installing-powershell-core-on-linux?view=powershell-6) &  [MAC](https://docs.microsoft.com/en-us/powershell/scripting/install/installing-powershell-core-on-macos?view=powershell-6)) but I have no idea then how to build an executable for these platforms from a PowerSell script and how to associate the ``.dll`` equivalent ([.vst / .vst3 ?](https://helpcenter.steinberg.de/hc/en-us/articles/115000171310-VST-plug-in-locations-on-Mac-OS-X-and-macOS)) for MAC or Linux unfortunately.